Esri/application-boilerplate-3x-js/README.md

 **/config/:** A folder for your application's configuration files.

-*   **defaults.js:** Define the default configuration information for the template.
-You can use this file to specify things like a default web map id, a proxy url, default services, a Bing maps key, default color theme and other template-specific settings.
+*   **config.json:** Define the default configuration information for the application.
+You can use this file to specify things like a default web map id, a proxy url, default services, default color theme and other application-specific settings.

-*   **templateConfig.js:** Options file for configuring your template to query for specific resources and items.
-You can edit this file and your template can enable or disable querying for things such as localization files, ArcGIS group information, group items, custom url parameters, etc.

-*   **demoMap.js:** This map file can be used as a substitute for an arcgis.com hosted webmap.
-It contains webmap JSON that can be used to configure a map locally.
-To use this file instead of an online hosted webmap, set the `useLocalWebmap` option to `true` in `templateConfig.js`.
-Make sure the option `localWebmapFile` is pointing to this file location.

 **/css/:** Contains the CSS files for the application.